2020PB/police-brutality/reports/Oregon.md

 An officer shoves and pepper-sprays a protestor standing on the other side of a barrier.

-tags: shove, pepper-spray, spray, protestor
+tags: shove, pepper-spray, spray, protester

 id: or-portland-2